MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 By now you should have noticed that there is a big issue here: we are repeating ourselves while using the `fetch` web API.
 It is almost the same code on both the `fetchWeather` and the `fetchIpinfo` functions.

 We know how to solve this.
-Let's refactor by moving the duplicate code to its own function which we will call `fetchData` so we can reuse it for both cases or any other that could come up:
+Let's refactor by moving the duplicate code into its own function which we will call `fetchData` so we can reuse it for both cases or any other that could come up:

 ```js
 const fetchData = async (endpoint, querystring) => {